apache/spark/docs/sql-programming-guide.md

   });

 // Apply the schema to the RDD.
-JavaSchemaRDD peopleSchemaRDD = sqlContext.applySchema(rowRDD, schema);
+JavaSchemaRDD peopleSchemaRDD = sqlContext.createDataFrame(rowRDD, schema);

 // Register the SchemaRDD as a table. peopleSchemaRDD.registerTempTable("people");